Fatal Autonomic Dysfunction Due to Guillain-Barre Syndrome After Cardiac Surgery

 SELÇUK E., KÖKSAL C.

-• Keywords: Autonomic nervous system diseases/complications/physiopathology, axons/pathology, fatal outcome, Guillain-Barre syndrome/complications/diagnosis/etiology/physiopathology/therapy, immunoglobulins, intravenous/therapeutic use, muscle weakness/etiology, plasmapheresis, postoperative complications
+• Anahtar Kelimeler: Autonomic nervous system diseases/complications/physiopathology, axons/pathology, fatal outcome, Guillain-Barre syndrome/complications/diagnosis/etiology/physiopathology/therapy, immunoglobulins, intravenous/therapeutic use, muscle weakness/etiology, plasmapheresis, postoperative complications

 Guillain-Barre syndrome, a rare peripheral neuropathy, appears to occur more often in patients who have recently undergone surgery than in the general population.
 However, the pathophysiologic relationship between surgery and Guillain-Barre syndrome is elusive.
 Few cases of Guillain-Barre syndrome after cardiac surgery have been reported.
 Autonomic dysfunction, a serious complication of Guillain-Barre syndrome, has not been previously reported after cardiac surgery.